MicrosoftDocs/cross-device/project-rome-docs/hosting/index.md

 # Hosting

-Use hosting to handle remote action requests on a local device.
+Hosting allows apps to handle remote action requests on a local device.

 Hosting includes scenarios like app launch requests or app service messages from apps on remote devices.
 Hosting is the necessary counterpart of the [Commanding](../commanding/index.md) scenarios.